 It is very common to graduate with student loans.
 Many people carry the student loan debt with them, even when they do not have any other debt.
-You may be wondering if you should include your student loans in your debt payment plan or if you should pay your student loans off early.
+You may be wondering if you should include your student loans in your debt payment plan or if you should worry about paying off your student loans early.
 You should pay off your student loans as quickly as possible.

 One good reason to pay off your student loans is that it will lower your debt to income ratio.
-This means that you have more money available to you when it is time to buy a house or make other decisions.
+This means that you have more money available to you when it is time to buy a house or to borrow money for a car.
 You will not have the commitment to make that additional payment every month.
-This frees up your money, and you have the opportunity to invest it and really begin to make money.
+This frees up your money, and you have the opportunity to invest it and really begin to build wealth.

 Many people who are overwhelmed by student loan debt hope that bankruptcy may offer a solution to their problem.
 However, if you declare bankruptcy, you still must pay your student loans back.
 The only way to avoid this is become permanently disabled or to die.
 If you hit a spell of bad luck, it is that much harder to get back on top of things with student loan payments.
 Once you pay your student loans off early, you will be much better equipped to deal with financial crises in your life.